top of page

 +34 914 29 28 00

-A solid local establishment.
-Good service, generous portions & delicious, well-prepared staples like calamari, octopus, pan con tomate, Rabo de Toro & croquetas de Jamón.
-Perhaps the best thing about this bar is its great ambience when busy.
+This is a solid local establishment.
+It offers good service, generous portions, and delicious, well-prepared staples like calamari, octopus, pan con tomate, rablo de tomate, and croquetas de Jamón.
+Perhaps the best thing about this bar is its great ambience when it is busy.

 LA ESQUINA